carolina-819/ORB-SLAM2-sensor-fusion/README.md

 Código criado no âmbito da dissertação "Sensor Fusion and Mapping of a wheeled Mobile Robot using Vision and LiDAR", de Carolina Marques

-Sensor fusion SLAM algorithm between an LDS-01 and a Intel Realsense D435 RGB-D sensor, with support for the Turtlebot3 simulation environments.
+Sensor fusion SLAM algorithm using an LDS-01 and a Intel Realsense D435 RGB-D sensor, with support for the Turtlebot3 simulation environments.

 How to run the algorithm